netspective-studios/PgDCP/README.md

 ## Primary Keys vs. Surrogate Keys for external consumption

 Good security practice for modern apps that will allow record IDs to be shared externally is to either have UUID or shortkey (see below) non-serial primary keys.
 If you use a `serial` type primary key, never send the PK out for external consumption - always use surrogate keys via [uuid\-ossp](https://www.postgresql.org/docs/13/uuid-ossp.html) or similar.
 If you use a serial PK and share the ID externally then it will be possible for external users to "guess" IDs since the PKs would adjacent numerically.

+## Real-time Information via PostgreSQL Notify

+[Postgres Notify for Real Time Dashboards](https://blog.arctype.com/postgres-notify-for-real-time-dashboards/) provides a great description of how to "push" updates to clients.

 ## PgDCP Engineering Resources